Two women in a painting class

 On campus in Glen Ellyn

-Quilting: Foundation Paper Piecing
+Quilting: Foundation Paper Piecing for Beginners

 Learn the fundamentals of foundation paper piecing.
 This technique allows you to make images in your quilt blocks.
 You will be introduced to sewing machine fundamentals related to piecing on paper for a precise design.
 This will not make a complete quilt.
 A supply list will be emailed to students before the first class.
 Instructor: Teresa Fiehn Millies